MakerGear/MakerGearM3Profiles/readme.md

 	-Make sure your processes are sliced correctly in the pop-up window that appears, and click 'OK' -Check your G-code preview
-	-Click 'Save Toolpaths to Disk' and save your Gcode to your computer -Upload your Gcode to Your M3ID via Octoprint
+	-Click 'Save Toolpaths to Disk' and save your Gcode to your computer -Upload your Gcode to Your M3ID via OctoPrint
 	-Print your Gcode

 Misc Notes
-	-The defualt profiles use both Ooze shield and a prime pillar.
+	-The default profiles use both Ooze shield and a prime pillar.
 For faster prints you may wish to disable one or the other.